 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Dimasa language" – news · newspapers · books · scholar · JSTOR (June 2020) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Dimasa language" – news · newspapers · books · scholar · JSTOR (June 2020) (Learn how and when to remove this message)

 Dimasa